kuzzleio/kuzzle/doc/2/guides/getting-started/5-realtime-engine/index.md

 Kuzzle integrates an advanced realtime engine.
 It can work in a classic pub/sub mode but also as a realtime database notification engine.

-Any change on the database is likely to generate a realtime notification about the creation, modification and deletion of documents.
+**Any change occuring on the database is likely to generate a realtime notification** about the creation, modification and deletion of documents.

 A filter system also allows clients to receive notifications only according to their interest in certain types of documents.